lopis/i3config/README.md

 * Change theme in `lxappearance` `gtk-chtheme` and `qt4-qtconfig`

-* Enable natural scrolling
+* Enable natural scrolling, tap-to-click, and 2- and 3-finger taps

-Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf` and add the following lines to the "touchpad" section (and optionally the "pointer" section too):
+Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf` and add the following lines to the "touchpad" section:

     Option "NaturalScrolling" "on"
+    Option "Tapping" "on"

 ### Current issues